 There are lots of great places to look for summer engagement photo dresses, but living in Colorado, a lot of couples love to take their engagement photos in the snowy winter too.
 Just because you’re bundled up, doesn’t mean you can’t look cute!
 Winter engagement photo outfits are just as cute!

-I loved both Chelsea and Chris’s winter jackets (above).
-Below, Rachel wore the cutest hat to keep warm!
+I loved both Chelsea and Chris’s winter jackets (top left).
+Rachel wore the cutest hat to keep warm (top right)!
 Ahh, and I love chunky sweaters for engagements too!

 Out and long gone are the days of matching with your partner.
 But for engagement outfits, it’s best to not stray too far from each others styles.
 You still want your photos and outfits to look cohesive!
 I tell my couples to “coordinate, not match”.

-Renata and Sean wore all white and neutrals for their beach session.
-Below, Sameeha and Jeremy also coordinated with light colored neutrals.
+Renata and Sean (above, left) wore all white and neutrals for their beach session.
+Sameeha and Jeremy (above, right) also coordinated with light colored neutrals.
 (See again how only one of them wore a non-distracting pattern, while the other wore solid colors!
 Magic!)

 And again, these two nailed it.
 Neutrals all the way!
-With a pop of light blue from Chelsea’s jeans.
+With a pop of light blue from Chelsea’s jeans (above, left).
 This look was PERFECT for the late fall/dry foliage and winter riverscape vibe we were going for.
 You can check out their full session here!

 Lean towards casual engagement photo outfits.